| Title: | Representation of DET Curve with Confidence Intervals |

 Further graphical arguments passed to the |

-It accepts plot personalization with graphical parameters (see plot, for more details):
+It accepts plot customisation with graphical parameters (see plot, for more details):

 - 'xlim': a numeric vector of length 2, giving the x coordinate range of the plot.